NERC-CEH/catalogue/docs/new-form.md

 ### updateOtherable

 still under construction but the idea that you want to add a new document or value as an alternative to a list of known documents or values i.e. the `Other` in a select

+## Disable Auto Save

+under construction but you can disable the autosave feature by adding an element with `.save` in your form then the user will have to click this save button in order to save.
+Should be avoided as autosave is just the best

+# Missing and Thoughts

+* multi pages, some forms have multiple pages.
+This is an accessibility nightmare because you are hiding values in the form with no prompt how to resolve this.
+Prefered solution is to break document down into sub documents.
+Another solution is to let the form get long and break up the sections with `<hr />` and `<h4>Section Title<h4>`